exaxorg/filedups/README.md

-New to the Accelerator?
+New to ExAx?
 ------

-The Accelerator is running *jobs* that are stored on disk for later use.
+ExAx (the Accelerator) is running *jobs* that are stored on disk for later use.
 Everything needed to run a job (input data references, parameters, source code) as well as any generated output is recorded in the job.
 Jobs are built from *build scripts* or from other jobs (then they are called *subjobs*).
 Each job is associated with a